LMKH/LMKH/README.md

 Making things as user-friendly as possible is my goal!

-In my 'Project' repository is where you will find my portfolio of work.
+In my 'Projects' repository is where you will find my portfolio of work.

 I am very new to Github, so please be patient & nice! #python